-Performance indicators represent the categories of employee performance activity that the Chief of Police of Gridley-Biggs Police Department has determined may be relevant data for the generation and analysis of Performance History Audits.
+Performance indicators represent the categories of employee performance activity that the Chief of Police of Gridley Police Department has determined may be relevant data for the generation and analysis of Performance History Audits.
 Performance indicators may include but are not limited to:

-(a) The frequency and findings of use of force incidents.
+- (a) The frequency and findings of use of force incidents. - (b) Frequency of involvement and conduct during vehicle pursuits.